Quick guide: Workers’ compensation in South Dakota

 How do I know if I need workers' comp insurance?

-If you have any employees, even one who only works part-time, Iowa law requires you to provide workers’ compensation coverage.
+If you have any employees, even one who only works part-time, South Dakota law requires you to provide workers’ compensation coverage.

 There are just a few exceptions, which are listed in the next question.